Whiskey vs. Whisky - What is the difference?

 What is more common today: Whiskey or Whisky?

-In the end, you can happily stick to the spelling you are used to.
-Apart from the Whiskey-producing countries, there seems to be no favored spelling for regions or territories.
+Ultimately, you can stick to the spelling you are used to.
+Apart from the whiskey-producing countries, there seems to be no generally favored spelling.

 So, is there a difference between Whisky and Scotch?

-All Scotch is Whisky, but not all Whisky is Scotch.
+All Scotch is whisky, but not all whisky is Scotch.
 That pretty much sums up the situation.
-Because Whisky from Scotland is without exceptions spelled without an e - at least non is known to me.
+Because whisky from Scotland is -without exceptions- spelled without an e - at least none is known to me.

 Subscribe to Cocktail Society!